Credit:

 Down-alternative fills are made from a synthetic material, usually polyester or rayon, and are designed to mimic the fluffiness of down clusters.
 Usually, down alternative options do not feel as luxurious as real down.
 While there are exceptions, they generally don’t capture the cloud-like, super-soft squishiness of down.

-Down alternatives are generally cheaper than the natural stuff and most do not require dry cleaning as they’re made of synthetic materials.
+Down alternatives are generally cheaper than natural down, and most do not require dry cleaning because they’re made of synthetic materials.
 Because they’re easier to launder, they can be a good option for allergy sufferers.

 Fill Power

-Fill power is a measure of the down’s loft or fluffiness.
-It’s assessed by taking one ounce of loft (the down stuffing) and measuring how many cubic inches of space it fills.
+Fill Power is a measure of the down’s loft or fluffiness.
+It’s assessed by taking one ounce of loft (the down stuffing) and measuring how many cubic inches it occupies.
 Higher fill powers generally indicate better quality down.
-This suggests that the down will be warmer relative to its physical weight and more resilient to the test of time.
+This suggests that the down will be warmer relative to its weight and more resilient over time.

-A higher fill power will also likely make a comforter feel warmer as it will be fluffier and may trap more body heat.
-However, it’s not an exact correlation that you can measure.
+A higher fill power will also likely make a comforter feel warmer, as it will be fluffier and may trap more body heat.
+However, it’s not an exact correlation that can be measured.
 Instead, think of it as a general indicator of the down’s quality and warmth.

 Weight

-Another thing to consider is comforter or duvet “weight,” which usually refers to the warmth you can expect from it rather than how heavy it will feel on your body.
+Another thing to consider is the comforter or duvet's “weight,” which usually refers to the warmth you can expect from it rather than how heavy it feels on your body.
 Bedding packaging may use the terms “weight” or “season” to describe how warm the comforter is.

 Meet the testers